EliasB8/100-days-of-code/log.md

 ### Day 87: October 1 Thursday, 2020
 **Today's Progress**: I worked on the HeatMap project and managed to pass 18/18 test.
 I can submit now but I wanted to add some legend text and some description and some UI.
 Here is the link => https://codepen.io/eliasb8-the-reactor/full/JjXVxdr

+### Day 88: October 2 Friday, 2020
+**Today's Progress**: I completed the HeatMap project.
+Here is the link on github https://eliasb8.github.io/D3-Heat-Map-Monthly-Global-Land-Surface-Temperature/
+Next up Visualize Data with a Choropleth Map.